lazukr/ro-discord-bot/README.md

 # ro-discord-bot

+# This is no longer being updated.
+Things may not work.

 This is intended to be an RO based Discord bot.
 I'm making it for fun.
 It will also provide query support from divine-pride's database and have commands specific to Nova RO.

 ## Acknowledgements